![]() Plaque at Thurso station |

 Bus X1 from Stromness to Kirkwall

-Buses link Stromness ferry terminal and Kirkwall at least every hour through the day, see www.orkney.gov.uk/...kirkwall-and-stromness/ (please let me know if that link changes).
+Bus route X1 link Stromness ferry terminal and Kirkwall every half-hour (April-October) or every hour (November-March) through the day, see www.orkney.gov.uk/...kirkwall-and-stromness/ (please let me know if that link changes).
 This is route X1, the principal bus route on Orkney.
 You pay the driver using any contactless bank card, easy!
-In Stromness, buses stop right outside the main exit from the Northlink Ferries terminal.
-In Kirkwall, buses arrive at/leave from the bus travel centre, see location map.
+In Stromness, the bus stop is right outside the main exit from the Northlink Ferries terminal.
+In Kirkwall, buses arrive at/leave from the bus travel centre.

 Bus X1 calls at Stenness Garage, from where (if you're reasonably fit) you can walk to the Stones of Stenness & Ring of Brodgar.
 Bus X1 continues beyond Kirkwall to St Margaret's Hope, passing over Churchill Barrier number 1 and stopping near the Italian Chapel.